Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 ACH Return Codes (R01 - R33): Understanding What They Mean

 ACH return codes are generated when an ACH (Automated Clearing House) payment fails to process and therefore gets returned.
-Usually, ACH payments can be a huge convenience for so many transactions, like setting up automatic monthly bill pay or receiving direct deposit of one’s paycheck.
-But when conducting business, there are likely to be times when a transaction doesn’t work as expected.
+ACH payments, which essentially transfer funds between financial institutions, can be a huge convenience.
+They allow you to set up automatic monthly bill pay and receive direct deposit of one’s paycheck, for instance.
+There are, however, likely to be times when a transaction doesn’t work as expected, perhaps due to incorrect coding or insufficient funds.
 ACH return codes indicate exactly what went wrong.

 What Are ACH Return Codes?